DIY tutorial

 from wannierberri.formula.covariant import Omega

-from wannierberri import __factors as factors
+from wannierberri import factors

-class ANE(StaticCalculator):
+class ANC(StaticCalculator):

 Evaluate ANE using the new calculator and plot the result